molloeduardo/fieldscontrol/README.md

 ## User registration
 * Check for empty fields.
+* Check for trim.
+* Check for double spaces.
 * Check if the email is valid.
 * Check for the password length.
 * Check if the password has numbers and special chars.